This policy applies to all pupils in the Infant and Junior School, including the EYFS.

 - To encourage the involvement of both home and school in implementing this policy

-Our school values are consideration, cooperation, courage, creativity, determination, honesty and loyalty.
+Our school values are Positivity, Courage and Kindness.
 These are articulated throughout the school in assemblies, House Meetings and by staff and pupils’ words and deeds.
-The Junior School Council reviews the “Code of Conduct” annually and shares this with all members of the school community, and display it in all classrooms – in the Infant and Junior School .
+The School Council reviews the “Code of Conduct” annually and shares this with all members of the school community, and display it in all classrooms – in the Infant and Junior School .
 We seek to promote respect, fairness and social inclusion for all.
 We do not tolerate any form of discrimination, harassment or bullying and seek to ensure that all pupils feel happy, safe and secure.
 (See our Anti-Bullying Policy).
 Through the school curriculum, values and attitudes are taught, as well as knowledge and skills, in order to promote responsible behaviour, self-discipline and respect for self, others and the world around us.

 Roles and Responsibilities